Easy Vietnamese Spring Rolls Recipe With Spicy Ginger Dipping Sauce

 • Next, chop the lettuce, purple cabbage, carrot, mint, and cilantro into small pieces, and place in small bowls to make it easier for assembling the spring rolls.

-• Taking a medium size mixing bowl, fill in half way with water and place a rice paper into the water, submerging it entirely, and removing it after a few seconds.
+• Take a medium size mixing bowl, fill halfway with water, and place a rice paper into the water, submerging it entirely, and removing it after a few seconds.

-• Place the wet rice paper on a plate and begin adding all of your prepared ingredients to the lower bottom half of the rice paper.
-When placing your ingredients on the rice paper you only a need a pinch of each ingredient.
+• To roll the spring rolls place the wet rice paper on a plate and begin adding all of your prepared ingredients to the lower bottom half of the rice paper.
+When placing your ingredients on the rice paper you only need a pinch of each ingredient.
 Try not to overfill your rice paper or you will have a hard time rolling.

 • Once your ingredients are laid on the paper and the rice paper has begun to feel sticky roll the rice paper up from the bottom, then in from the right, then in from the left, and then again from the bottom rolling all the way to the top.
 See the image above for a picture explanation.